KDOT experiences staff shortages ahead of winter storm

 “Some of our engineers, our technicians come in and drive for us,” Coleman said.

-KDOT Public Affairs Manager Tom Hein says most counties are between 10-20 percent understaffed.
+KDOT Public Affairs Manager Tom Hein says most counties are 10-20% understaffed.

 “It’s a constant battle for us.
 We’ll interview someone who seems perfect for the job, and other people find that out, too.
 Sometimes we lose people because we couldn’t hire them fast enough,” Hein said.

-Coleman says stiff competition has played a huge role in shortages throughout Wichita.
+Coleman says the stiff competition has played a huge role in shortages throughout Wichita.

 “The aircraft industries, you got a lot of manufacturing here in Wichita, so everybody’s going for top dollar,” Coleman said.

-“We’ll be out there to combat the elements, and we want to make sure Wichita and the traveling public—that they know everything is going to be okay,” Coleman said.
+“We’ll be out there to combat the elements, and we want to make sure Wichita and the traveling public — that they know everything is going to be OK,” Coleman said.